live-codes/preview-in-livecodes/README.md

 - The assets used in playgrounds are (pre-built and) committed in the pull request.
 You can refer to them using CDNs that mirror GitHub like [jsDelivr](https://www.jsdelivr.com/) (e.g. `https://cdn.jsdelivr.net/gh/my-username/my-repo@new-branch/file.js`).
   You may also use the `base-url` input with dynamic values like `{{LC::SHA}}`, `{{LC::REF}}` or `{{LC::REPO}}` (e.g. `base-url: "https://cdn.jsdelivr.net/gh/{{LC::REPO}}@{{LC::SHA}}/"`), and refer to the assets as `{{LC::TO_URL(./file.js)}}`.

 - The action can encode the files as [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) automatically when referred to in the playground.
 In the project JSON, you can refer to the encoded assets like this: `{{LC::TO_DATA_URL(./file.js)}}`.
-Please note that this is only recommended for small files, because the contents of these files will be encoded in the preview URL.
+It is recommended to use this option only when the files are small.
+The project JSON (including the assets encoded as data URLs) is stored at [dpaste](https://dpaste.com/) (which has a maximum character limit of **1,000,000 characters** and the link expires after **365 days**).

 ## Dynamic Values